khaors/geocompr/main.md

 While CRSs can be set manually --- as illustrated in the previous section with `st_set_crs(london, 4326)` --- it is more common in real world applications for CRSs to be set automatically when data is read-in.
 The main task involving CRSs is often to *transform* objects provided in one CRS into another.
 But when should data be transformed?
 And into which CRS?
-There are no clear-cut answers to these questions and CRS selection always involves tradeoffs [@maling_coordinate_1992].
+There are no clear-cut answers to these questions and CRS selection always involves trade-offs [@maling_coordinate_1992].
 However there are some general principles, provided in this section, that can help decide.

 The question of *when to transform* is easier to answer.